ika-rwth-aachen/RoadGeneration/README.md

 ## Overview
 This repository provides a tool for the generation of road networkds.
 Here, the main folders are named:

-- `io`: contains some sample input files
+- `io`: contains sample input files
-- `doc`: contains the code and xsd input file documentation and the seminar thesis
+- `doc`: contains the code and xsd input file documentation
-- `libs`: contains the pugixml library
 - `src`: contains the source code
 - `xml`: contains the xsd validation files
-- `variation`: contains the variation project
+- `variation`: contains the variation tool

 ## Installation